Remi-Gau/eCobidas/docs/00_index.md

 and generally increases inefficiency in the research process.
 This project is built on the hope that improving methods and results reporting could improve our research.
+Please indicate shortly, how do you think Brainhack contributed to diversity and inclusivity in the scientific community?
 See [here](./why_this_project.md) for more background information.

 ## Goals and roadmap